kaegoorn/rpc-example/README.md

-*small example of rpc with support multithread
+*small example of rpc with multithreading support

 abstractcommand - AbstractCommand and RequestHandler, which is inherited from AbstractCommand, in order to be able to implement the server part and the client library.